Henri Bourassa: Death and legacy

 Upon his death in Outremont, Quebec in 1952 (one day shy of his 84th birthday), Henri Bourassa was interred in Montreal's Cimetière Notre-Dame-des-Neiges.

 Henri Bourassa Boulevard, Henri-Bourassa metro station, and the federal riding of Bourassa, all in Montreal, are named for him.
 It is also the case for Henri-Bourassa Street, Henri-Bourassa park and the Regional County Municipality (RCM) of Papineau building, all of which are located in Papineauville, Québec.
-He is not related to Robert Bourassa, the former premier of Quebec.
+He is not related to Robert Bourassa, the former premier of Quebec; or Lucien Bourassathe former mayor of Shawinigan.

 Bourassa's political thought, according to Michael C. Macmillan, was largely a combination of Whig liberalism, Catholic social thought, and traditional Quebec political thought.
 He was distinctly liberal in his anti-imperialism and general support for civil liberties for French Canadians, and his approach to economic questions was essentially Catholic.
 While Bourassa embraced the ultramontane idea that the Church was responsible for faith, morals, discipline, and administration, he resisted Church involvement in the political sphere and rejected the corporatism espoused by the Church.
 Bourassa opposed state intervention wherever possible and increasingly throughout his career emphasized the need for moral reform.

 According Levitt has shown, attitudes of historians, both Anglophone and Francophone, toward Bourassa consistently have been coloured by the position of each historian on the major issues Bourassa addressed.
 Goldwin Smith, a fellow anti-imperialist, introduced him into historical literature in 1902.
 The isolationism of the 1930s and the biculturalism of the 1960s (Bourassa, while a champion of Francophone rights, always opposed separatism) occasioned favourable treatment among Anglophones, while Lionel Groulx, his onetime foe, described him as "l'incomparable Éveilleur".
 Bourassa's position on social issues (Catholic, moderately reformist, emphasizing the family and agricultural values) likewise has called forth praise and blame.

+In popular culture

+Bourassa appears in "The Trial of Terrence Meyers" (February 10, 2020), episode 15 of season 13 of the Canadian television period drama Murdoch Mysteries.
+Bourassa is played by Canadian actor Christian Martel.